2nd Avenue Corridor Construction

 The storm sewer work is funded as part of the City’s sewer separation work out of the storm water and sanitary sewer enterprise, funded by storm water and sanitary sewer user fees.
 The storm water user fees are charged to every storm water runoff contributor owning or occupying a single-family residential property, a multifamily residential property, an unclassified residential property, or a nonresidential property, other than exempt property, based on rates based on ERU's or Equivalent Resident Unit - the average impervious area of residential developed property per dwelling unit located within the city (ERU=2,349 sf).
 The sanitary sewer user fees are charged monthly to every customer whose property lies within the corporate limits of the City and are based on a monthly service charge and the usage or volume of estimated through the use of water meter data.

-The bridge construction is funded with a combination of funding including federal funding, gaming funds, and issuance of General Obligation Bonds which are paid by a levy on all taxable property within the City.
+The bridge construction is funded with a combination of funding including Iowa DOT funding, gaming funds, and issuance of General Obligation Bonds which are paid by a levy on all taxable property within the City.

 Who do I contact if I have questions?